kpruehss/magicFolder/notes.md

 * get filenames
   * use `scandir()` on the invoking directory which returns an interator.
 * Loop through the iterator and split the filename and extension.
-Use conditionals to assign extensions to their arch-type ie. .txt to Documents.
+Use conditionals to assign extensions to their arch-type ie. _.txt_ to _Documents_.
-* Assign it all to a dictionary, using arch-types as key and the files as values
+* Assign to a dictionary, using arch-types as key and the filenames as values
+* Move files to appropriate folder ie. _Documents_ to _~/Documents/_